1. PEAK Japanese Language Courses

 With the exception of Japanese language courses, our innovative curriculum at PEAK is delivered exclusively in English and requires no prior knowledge of the Japanese language.
 Students can take advantage of the rich academic resources of our university in English.

 However, in the world outside of the classroom or even on campus, daily communication is performed nearly exclusively in Japanese.
-There are a limited number of situations in which international students will be able to manage only in English.
+There is a limited number of situations in which international students will be able to manage only in English.
 Therefore, a certain degree of proficiency in the Japanese language is essential in order to deal with daily activities and to maintain a rich, enjoyable “communication life” during the course of your study.

 International students, who wish to be able to interact with their Japanese environment or to attend lectures held in Japanese, need to take elective Japanese language courses in addition to the required courses.
 Those students, who in the future would like to work at a Japanese corporation or maintain commercial, social, cultural and political relations with Japan, are expected to be fluent in the Japanese language.
 To master a foreign language is certainly not an easy task.
 However, the PEAK Japanese language courses support and assist students in developing their Japanese language skills.